Evidence shows that, nationally, children in care don't achieve as highly as their peers.

 Gaps in learning, early traumatic events, and disruptions in education due to school moves, can all impact negatively on a child’s progress.
 Thankfully, there are many things a school can do to improve outcomes for children in care.

-Schools that have improving outcomes for children in care have the following in common:
+Schools that are improving outcomes for children in care have the following in common:

 - high expectations of what children in care can achieve, linked to excellent whole school approaches to teaching and learning.